Review of title by author.

 I picked this up because I had just finished reading Trickster’s Choice and Trickster’s Queen and was reminded just how much I adore fantasy that is all about politics.
 Not the politics of our world (though I like that as well) but the political games of second world fantasy.
 I like intrigue, spycraft and political maneuvering in my fiction.
 There is a reason why West Wing and Spooks are among my favourite tv-series.
 The Curse of Chalion had turned up in my recommendations when I based them on Trickster’s Queen.
 It had really good reviews from a stack of authors whom I respect so I thought, why not give it a go.

-This was a strange book to read for me, because my interest in sitting down and reading it really varied over the course of the book.
-The first book was kind of dull, but I kept going because of the amount of praise the book had gotten.
-About 10% in characters all had gotten introduced and the next bit was schooling/class scene which I like.
-The next part of the book had me glued to the pages.
+The Curse of Chalion was a strange reading experience for me, because my interest in sitting down and reading it really varied over the course of the book.
+The first part of book was kind of dull, but I kept going because of the amount of praise the book had gotten.
+About 10% in characters all had been introduced and the next bit was schooling/class scene which I like.
+The middle of the book had me glued to the pages.
 I looked forward to finding time to read it – I even read in my lunch break at work.
 But for the last 30% I found it hard to convince myself to sit down and read.
 The story had pretty much either wrapped up or I knew where it was going, so it felt a bit dragged out.
 This is something I sometimes like but here I found it a bit tiresome, which was a shame because I had liked most of the book quite a bit.

 Cazaril is an interesting character.
 He sees himself as quite old, he is in his early thirties.
 His body is not what it has been and especially his stamina has taken quite a hit.
 He has been a slave on a galley and was quite broken from that experience.
 He also clearly has some form of ptsd from that experience and his time in war as a soldier.
 Throughout the book he insist that he is quite old, and while he is not old of years he is certainly very experienced.